JaladeAlan/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 #7: a function that prints half of a string
 #8: function that prints n elements of an array of integers
 #9: function that copies the string pointed to by src, including the terminating null byte
+#100: function that convert a string to an integer